open-contracting-extensions/ocds_ppp_extension/README.md

 #### Removals

-A standard OCDS extension should not remove content from the OCDS schema.
-However, to allow us to generate a profile schema and reference pages that contain **only** fields that should be considered when publishing OCDS for PPPs data, the release-schema.json for this extension contains a number of `null` fields, which remove schema elements not used by OCDS for PPPs.
+A standard OCDS extension must not remove content from the OCDS schema.
+However, to allow us to generate a profile schema and reference pages that contain **only** fields that ought to be considered when publishing OCDS for PPPs data, the release-schema.json for this extension contains a number of `null` fields, which remove schema elements not used by OCDS for PPPs.

 This includes elements deprecated in OCDS 1.0, or procurement specific elements that don't apply in a PPP context.